Masato Kawabata: 2007 Fuji Speedway accident

 The impact between the cars and when they were hurled into the track protection barrier happened at speeds of over 150 km/h.
 Kawabata immediately come out from his car but fell to the ground just as he walk out and had to be taken to hospital for treatment for whiplash injuries, Saito miraculously evaded any physical damages.

-Kawabata won the battle which he was unable to continue, leaving Atsushi Kuroi without an opponent.
-For the following round, he returned with a new car and took the win at the next round at Sportsland SUGO.
+Kawabata won the battle which he was unable to continue, leaving Atsushi Kuroi without an opponent and eventually winning the round and dedicated it to Kawabata as Kuroi had mentored Kawabata.
+For the following round at Suzuka, he returned with a new car and took the win at the next round at Sportsland SUGO.